wercker/DEPRECATED-box-nodejs/README.md

-# nodejs box
+# Node.js box

-Latest NodeJS version
+A wercker box with the latest Node.js of the `0.10` branch.

+The box version map to the following Node.js versions.

+- `wercker/nodejs@1` map to the `0.10` Node.js branch.

 # What's new

-- Inherit `wercker/ubuntu12.04-nodejs0.10` version `1.0.6`
+- Inherit `wercker/ubuntu12.04-nodejs0.10` version `1.3.0`

 # License